shannonlee0/linked-list-visualizer/README.md

 Try these scenarios to see the memory visualization in action:

-### 1. Tracing Pointers by Reference (step-by-step solution to [CS106B Practice Problem #2](https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1262/sections/section7/)
+### 1. Tracing Pointers by Reference (step-by-step solution to [CS106B Practice Problem #2](https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1262/sections/section7/))
-This script demonstrates how local copies of pointers behave differently than references.
-Watch the **Stack** carefully to see when a new local pointer is created versus when the original is modified.
+Watch the **Stack** carefully to see when a new local pointer is created versus when the original pointer is modified.

 <details>
 <summary>Click to see C++ Code</summary>